ariley215/ten-thousand/README.md

 *completed 01-17-2024 0900EST*

-- Application should keep track of current round *implemented not fully functional*
+- Application should keep track of current round
-- Application should allow user to set aside dice each roll *implemented-not fully functional*
+- Application should allow user to set aside dice each roll.
-- Application should allow “banking” current score or rolling again. *implemented-not fully functional*
+- Application should allow “banking” current score or rolling again.
-- Application should keep track of total score *implemented-not fully functional*
+- Application should keep track of total score.

+*completed 01-19-2024 0415EST*

 ## Setup